On the Columbia River Gorge – Mosier, OR

 My site B-27 is at the end of Loop A. To my left were the nicest camp hosts in Site A-59.
 Larry & Madeline are from nearby Tygh Valley and have camp hosted here for five years now.
 Madeline says she loves this park – it’s peaceful and beautiful and they enjoy visiting with campers who come from all over the U.S. and Canada.
 All the camp hosts I met here were friendly and helpful and obviously do a good job because the campground is one of the cleanest I’ve ever seen, including the restrooms.

-Site B-33 – In my opinion, this would be the most desirable site.
+Site B-33 – To me, this is the best site.
 Great views of the river and still open enough to get satellite TV (my site was too heavily treed for that, but I was able to pick up a few local channels from the antenna).
-These river view sites are very popular and are reserved well in advance, so be sure to get your reservations in early.
+These river view sites are reserved well in advance, so be sure to get your reservations in early.

 I enjoy visiting with the rangers or park managers whenever possible and always learn something I probably wouldn’t have thought of on my own.
 One of the things Steve told me when I was admiring this big willow tree across from my site is that the trees here are part of what makes Memaloose unique in the area.
 As you can see from the other pictures showing the sparse trees on the banks, these large shade trees are not typical for this eastern section or the gorge.
 The willow, birch and poplar trees throughout the park are not native to the area and were planted in the 50s and 60s.
 They certainly contribute to the beauty of the park, but they also present challenges in drought years like this one has been.
 I was impressed with Steve’s obvious love for his park and how much he enjoys sharing its beauty with visitors.